jacobhumston/sxcu.api/README.md

 console.log(uploadData);
 ```

 You must include `__dirname` before you provide the file path if you don't want to provide the full path to the file.
+Note that the above wont work unless you have a filed named `a-test.png` in the same folder as your code.

----
+### Requiring Specific Endpoints

 Note that if you don't need all endpoint methods, you can require a specific one.